stephencweiss/stephencharlesweiss.com/content/blog/2019-08-20/psql-lookup-table-owner.md

 FROM information_schema.tables t
 JOIN pg_catalog.pg_class c ON (t.table_name = c.relname)
 JOIN pg_catalog.pg_user u ON (c.relowner = u.usesysid)
-WHERE t.table_schema=‘public’;
+WHERE t.table_schema=‘public';
 ```

-The internet’s a beautiful place.
+The internet's a beautiful place.

 The results, however, were a little bit peculiar and while the table I was interested _was_ displayed, many of the others in our database were not present.